Waimea-mhasegawa/200dtd-todo-project/README.md

 - Show a list of tasks that need to be done
 - Allow new groups/tasks to be added
 - Know the due of the task
-- Tasks can be marked as complated
+- Tasks can be marked as completed
 - Tasks can edit